Sven Rydell: Club career

 At club level, Rydell played for Örgryte IS, Redbergslids IK, and Holmens IS.
 Rydell had scored a record of nine hat-tricks for Sweden.

 International career

-Rydell played in the 1920s and 30s, and scored 49 goals in only 43 matches for the Swedish national team.
+Rydell played in the 1920s and 30s, and scored 49 goals in only 43 matches for the Sweden national team.
 His 49 goals stood as the national record for over 80 years.
 Because his career spanned the nascent years of international football, he never got a chance to play in the World Cup; his only appearance at the world stage came in the 1924 Summer Olympics, at which Sweden won a bronze medal.
 He was the all-time leading scorer for the Sweden national team until 4 September 2014, when Zlatan Ibrahimović overtook him by scoring his 50th international goal.
 However, he holds the record of scoring nine hat-tricks for Sweden.

 Rydell was awarded the Svenska Dagbladet Gold Medal in 1931 after an impressive performance in an international game against Denmark in 1931.